 Things To See & Do During Additional Days In Paris

-Some of my favourite things to do during additional days / free time in Paris include;
+Some of my favourite things to do in Paris include;

 - Strolling along the Promenade Plantée and Viaduc des Arts